sandflysecurity/sandfly-entropyscan/README.md

 # How Do I Use This?

-Usage of `sandfly-filescan`:
+Usage of `sandfly-entropyscan`:

 `  -csv`
     	output results in CSV format (filename, path, entropy, elf_file [true|false], MD5, SHA1, SHA256, SHA512)

+`  -delim`
+		change the default delimiter for CSV files of "," to one of your choosing ("|", etc.)

 `  -dir string`
     	directory name to analyze

+`  -file string`
+    	full path to a single file to analyze

+`  -proc`
+		check running processes (defaults to ELF only check)

 `  -elf`
     	only check ELF executables

 `  -entropy float`
-    	show any file with entropy greater than or equal to this value (0.0 - 8.0 max 8.0)
+    	show any file/process with entropy greater than or equal to this value (0.0 min - 8.0 max, defaults 0 to show all files)

-`  -file string`
-    	full path to a single file to analyze

 `   -version`
     	show version and exit